fnx-io/preconditions/README.md

 ### Features

 * implement your preconditions as simple Future returning functions
-* define dependencies among them (run this precondition, only if that precondition was successful)
+* define dependencies among them (run _this_ precondition, only if _that_ precondition was successful)
 * declaratively cache positive and/or negative results
-* set timeout to precondition tests
+* set timeout to precondition checks
-* render feedback to user (i.e. warning or button to app open settings)
 * use your favourite state management tool and react to later changes (device becomes offline, user removes previously granted permissions, ...)

 # Example